Extensive data + powerful platform = impactful analyses

 - Social media including Twitter and Facebook interactions.

 These datasets are optimized for big data processing and the list of datasets available will grow rapidly over the course of 2020.
+Note that ICSR Lab is not optimized for text mining and does not contain the full text of articles.
+If this is your need, see Text and data mining for more information about using Elsevier’s full text API.’

 The Breadth of Scopus Data